 Call them back for chemistry

+Any list of casting tips will say the same thing: callbacks.
 There are several reasons to hold callbacks after you have narrowed down the prospective talent for your project.

 The most important reason to hold callbacks is chemistry.